For cPanel & WHM 11.44

-SSLCERTIFICATEKEYFILErepresents the full file path to your SSL certificate's key.
+SSLCERTIFICATEKEYFILErepresents the full file path to your SSL certicate's key.

-Visitors now can access unsecured sites, even if they use a secure protocol.
-For example, if
+httpd.conf, visitors will gain access to unsecured sites even if they use a secure protocol.

 When I log in with https, I get a certificate mismatch warning.
 Is it okay to ignore this and log in?